LocuraDU/DU-Factory-Info/README.md

-:heavy_exclamation_mark: | Development taken over with permissions.
+:heavy_exclamation_mark: | OFFICIAL continuation of the Credence and BartasRS industry scripts.
 :---: | :---

 # Information